51Degrees/documentation/src/concepts/data/evidence.md

 # Introduction

-**Evidence** refers to all the information associated with a given @termwebrequest.
+**Evidence** refers to all the information associated with a given @termWebRequest.
-The **evidence** values are used by @aspectengines to determine the details of the @termaspects they are concerned with.
+The **evidence** values are used by @aspectengines to determine the details of the @termAspect they are concerned with.

 # Data structure